 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-I am a rose of Sharon, a lily of the valleys.
-Like a lily among thorns is my darling among the young women.
+I am but a rose from the Sharon, just a lily in the valleys.
+Like a lily among thorns is my darling among the other women.